GoogleChrome/lighthouse-ci/docs/getting-started.md

 You can use the CI server to...

-- Store Lighthouse reports for more than 7 days
+- Store Lighthouse reports for more than a few days
 - Keep Lighthouse reports private on _your_ infrastructure
 - Generate graphs of improved category scores over time to impress your boss
 - Identify regressions in category score or metric performance to specific commits